-In copywriting and content writing as well, the essential element of getting attention is storytelling.
+In copywriting and content writing, the essential element of getting attention is storytelling.
 A good copywriter and a good content writer must master this art to communicate with the audience properly.

 However, copywriting has its goals that are different from content writing, and this gives both forms of writing different amounts of freedom when it comes to storytelling.

-As we have established in this article, a content writer creates engagements and builds brand loyalty and authority by giving out informative writing pieces.
+As we have established in this article, a content writer creates engagement and builds brand loyalty and authority by giving informative writing pieces.

 In contrast, a copywriter has the sole aim of selling and converting prospects into customers.

-As a content writer, at some point, you get the opportunity to inject your expertise into your content even if you are writing for a different brand, but this is not so in copywriting.
-C
+At some point in being a content writer, you get the opportunity to inject your expertise into your content even if you are writing for a different brand, but this is not so in copywriting.

 2. Your Personality